Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 ## Add a time spine SQL model

-Let's get started by assuming you're creating a time spine table from scratch.
-If you have a dbt project set up already and have your own time spine table (like a `dim_date` type model), you can skip this step and go to [Use an existing dim_date table](https://docs.getdbt.com//guides/mf-time-spine#using-an-existing-dim-date-table).
+Let's get started by assuming you're creating a time spine from scratch.
+If you have a dbt project set up already and have your own time spine (like a `dim_date` type model), you can skip this step and go to [Use an existing dim_date model](https://docs.getdbt.com//guides/mf-time-spine#using-an-existing-dim-date-model).

-The time spine table is a dbt model that generates a series of dates (or timestamps) at a specific granularity.
-In this example, let's create a daily time spine table &mdash; `time_spine_daily.sql`.
+The time spine is a dbt model that generates a series of dates (or timestamps) at a specific granularity.
+In this example, let's create a daily time spine &mdash; `time_spine_daily.sql`.

 1. Navigate to the `models/marts` directory in your dbt project.
 2. Add a new SQL file named `time_spine_daily.sql` with the following content: